Static vs Rotating Proxies: Which is Right for You?

 Static ISP Proxies

 Static ISP proxies, also known as “dedicated proxies,” assign a fixed IP address provided by an Internet Service Provider (ISP).
-These proxies are generally reliable and offer consistent IP addresses, making them suitable for tasks that require a stable connection.
+Such proxies are generally reliable and offer consistent IP addresses, making them suitable for tasks that require a stable connection.

 What Are Rotating Proxies?